-On August 3, 2006, amendment of ORC3704.03(F) became effective as a result of Senate Bill 265 of the 126th General Assembly.
+On Aug.
+3, 2006, an amendment of Ohio Revised Code (ORC) 3704.03(F) became effective as a result of Senate Bill 265 of the 126th General Assembly.
 The newly amended statute identifies the requirements for reviewing new and modified air contaminant sources with air toxic emissions.
-Prior to this, Ohio EPA had an "Air Toxics Policy" often referred to as "Option A." The newly amended statute incorporated the use of Option A into law and it also required Ohio EPA promulgates a list of toxic air contaminants that would fall under this review requirement.
-On December 01, 2006, Ohio EPA's list of toxic air contaminants became effective in OAC 3745-114-01.
-Ohio EPA toxicologist recommended 303 compounds for the toxic air contaminant list based on a review of scientific evidence available.
-Below you will find useful information regarding air toxics in general and Ohio EPA's regulation of air toxics.
+Prior to this, Ohio EPA had an "Air Toxics Policy" often referred to as "Option A." The newly amended statute incorporated the use of Option A into law and it also required that Ohio EPA promulgate a list of toxic air contaminants that would fall under this review requirement.
+On Dec.
+1, 2006, Ohio EPA's list of toxic air contaminants became effective in Ohio Administrative Code (OAC) 3745-114-01.
+Ohio EPA toxicologists recommended 303 compounds for the toxic air contaminant list based on a review of scientific evidence available.
+Below, you will find useful information regarding air toxics in general and Ohio EPA's regulation of air toxics.

 Air Toxics Monitoring